Simonxyw/simonxyw.github.io/_pages/cv.md

 -----
 * **Sept 2024 - Present**: Research Assistant, University of Wisconsin-Madison
   * **Mentor: Prof. Song Gao**
-  * **Project:** Exploring the Spatiotemporal Dynamics in COVID-19 Infections
+  * **Project:** Understanding the dynamic associations between COVID-19 infections and both human mobility and close contacts in New York State.
-  * Conducting spatiotemporal analysis of COVID-19 using Structural Equation Modeling (SEM)
+  * Conducting spatiotemporal analysis of COVID-19 using an integrative analytical framework that includes Ordinary Least Squares (OLS) regression, Bayesian Change Point Analysis, and Geographically Weighted Regression (GWR)
-  * Developed time-lagged models identifying mobility-contact correlations with case surges
+  * Developed time-lagged models revealing contact behavior as a stronger predictor of case surges than mobility, highlighting socio-economic and urban-rural disparities in transmission patterns

 * **Sept 2022 - May 2023**: Undergraduate Researcher, University of Michigan
   * **Mentor: Dr. Johannes U. Lange**